NeliocmSampaio/golang-basics/Readme.md

 - gin-framework-test
     - Tests using the gin framework.
 Next steps:
-        - Dependency injection;
-        - Interfaces;
-        - Implement services;
-        - Add config;
+        - Setup cache with redis;
+        - Automate dependency injection using containers;
+        - Extract config to a JSON file;

 - mysql-connection
     - Basic test connecting to a local mysql database;

+- gin-basic
+    - Just a basic test creating a GET and a POST endpoints.
+Based on gin documentation.